2

 What's the Opportunity?

-Anchor QEA is seeking a full-time Environmental Planner / Permitting Specialist to support the acquisition of regulatory permits and approvals for waterfront construction and redevelopment, dredging, and natural area restoration projects primarily located in Washington and Oregon.
-You will assist project managers with completing permit applications, including developing and reviewing environmental studies, status reports, and other associated deliverables; coordinate with team members to obtain necessary inputs, such as engineering design drawings, GIS analysis or mapping, and technical editing review; help to develop public involvement and stakeholder engagement plans and strategies; and complete quality control review of work products.
+Anchor QEA is seeking a full-time Environmental Planning and Permitting Specialist to support the acquisition of regulatory permits and approvals for waterfront construction and redevelopment, dredging, and restoration projects primarily located in California.
+You will assist project managers with completing permit applications, including developing and reviewing environmental studies, status reports, and other associated deliverables; coordinate with team members to obtain necessary inputs, such as engineering design drawings, GIS analysis or mapping, and technical editing review; and complete quality control review of work products in collaboration with project managers.
+This position may also require some fieldwork, primarily in the local area.
 You will be a key member of project teams with opportunities to continue learning and helping to solve challenging environmental problems.

 Responsibilities: